 - They can never know who they are.
 If any of the Tzadikim Nistarim ever realizes or uncovers their identity, they will die soon after and be immediately replaced.
 (So being a Chosen One is not necessarily the same as being a member of the Tzadikim Nistarim, though they may be).
+Alternatively, even if they realized who they are, they would never admit or believe it, because their great virtue means that they're also too humble to believe themselves to be so important.
 Killing one of them may bring about The End of the World as We Know It, but not necessarily.

 - They may or may not take an active stance in protecting the world on a daily basis.
 The theory is that these people, via their mere existence and the virtues they have, are enough to keep the world from going to hell in a handbasket.

 The actual concept of this may be covered in Save This Person, Save the World.
 Also, lots of messianic characters are going to fit here, especially those with Incorruptible Pure Pureness.
 Another requirement should probably be dying a natural death, since killing one of the Tzadikim Nistarim brings about The End Of The World As We Know It.

 Just for Fun, this rule can be applied to characters in fiction.
 Sometimes it's even been outright utilised by creators in the fiction itself.

 - Book of Imaginary Beings: The Lamed Wufniks are thirty-six people who, without any knowledge of what they are or do, support the universe and affirm God.
 If one should ever realize their true nature, they die on the spot and their role is taken by another unsuspecting person.